 It was coming up on five o’clock and Jamie was feeling the day catch up with her.
-Putting in a few more uphill miles to reach Dick’s, over terrain that from our vantage point was a complete unknown, was just not advisable.
-We were now at about 8,700 feet, and I began to suspect she was feeling the first enervating effects of higher altitude hiking.
+Putting in a few more uphill miles to reach Dick’s, over terrain which was a complete unknown, was just not advisable.
+We were now at about 8,700 feet, and I began to suspect Jamie was feeling the first enervating effects of higher altitude hiking.
 The next day would support these suspicions, as her fatigue became more pronounced with our climb to the summit.
-I am not suggesting altitude sickness was to blame (a serious, potentially life-threatening condition which apparently can affect some people at elevations as low as 8,000 feet) but possibly just an understandable energy-drain brought on by the circumstances and lower oxygen accessibility.
+I am not suggesting altitude sickness as the cause, a serious condition which apparently can affect some people at elevations as low as 8,000 feet, but possibly just an understandable energy-drain, brought on by physically strenuous circumstances coupled with lower oxygen accessibility.

 About an hour into the morning, things looked something like this.

 After a short break at the top to take in the view and drop our packs for a bit, we were about to reload and begin our descent on the east side of the mountain, when a large company of trail runners—maybe two dozen of them in a tight, fast-moving gaggle—suddenly materialized.
-Heading purposefully for the west edge of the ridge from which we had just come, we flagged down one of them passing by, and asked her if she might know how far we had to go to reach Meeks Bay, a question we already knew the answer to but in our state of semi-delirium had all but forgotten.
+Heading for the west edge of the ridge from which we had just come, we flagged down one of them passing by, and asked her if she might know how far we had to go to reach Meeks Bay, a question we already knew the answer to but in our state of semi-delirium had all but forgotten.
 Glancing at her running watch, she said about six miles, and then took off like a shot to rejoin her group, which was now disappearing over the west horizon.
-Either in the commotion our question had been misconstrued, or her watch was wildly inaccurate; as we would discover/remember later, we were over twice that distance from our final destination.
-Under the circumstances, however, although ignorance was nowhere near bliss, it was still a hell of a lot better than the truth, as knowing at that time we had at least another twelve miles to trudge would not have made us happier campers.
+Either in the commotion our question had been misconstrued, or her watch was wildly inaccurate, as we would discover/remember later, we were over twice that distance from our final destination.
+Under the circumstances, however, although ignorance was nowhere near bliss, at the time it was a hell of a lot better than the truth, as knowing then we had at least another twelve miles to trudge would not have made us happier campers.
 So, re-energized by the encouraging, entirely false information, we initiated our descent.

 Dropping over the east side of the ridge, what instantly caught our attention was the snow.
-As far as we could see and in every direction there were frosty dust piles of white, which made for a dreamlike setting.
+As far as we could see and in every direction there were frosty dust piles, which made for a dreamlike setting.
 Below is one of more than a few shots I took while we made our way down this pleasant yet all too brief mile of so of the trail.

 By the time we passed the pristine scene below, one so close to perfect it seemed silly, we had walked by so many bodies of water it had almost become monotonous.
 Between Lake Aloha and this point, which is a distance of maybe fifteen miles on the trail, my guess is we had hiked by at least a dozen lakes, ponds, or streams.
 This section of Eldorado Forest is unquestionably a water-lover’s dream.

 In a place like this, I guess nothing would be more fitting than to take in one last lake scene, just before we closed the whole thing out, an uncompromising display of nature’s beauty, one probably looking much like it did a million years ago.
 A half an hour after this last photo was taken, we crossed a little metal foot bridge crossing a stream, and then suddenly we were walking through an asphalt parking lot and calling for an Uber on a smartphone with one bar of service available, looking to get a ride back to Echo Lake, forty minutes away by car.
-In two days civilization hadn’t changed a bit, and even though what I was craving more than anything in the world at that moment was a big slice of pizza and a gallon of Gatorade, I caught a part of me already wanting to be back in that tent deep in the wilderness, in the middle of nowhere, wishing the hailstorm would stop.
+In two days civilization hadn’t changed a bit, and even though what I was craving more than anything in the world at that moment was a big slice of pizza and a gallon of Gatorade, already I caught a part of me wanting to be back in that tent deep in the wilderness, in the middle of nowhere, wishing the hailstorm would stop.